 Fig 1 shows three views of a Taiwanese universal socket, the centre image, with the faceplate removed, illustrates how the shutters operate independently, contrary to the provisions of BS 1363 and IEC 60884-1.
 The rear image shows the illegal CE marking (highlighted).
 The rating marked on this socket is 20A, which is outside the IEC 60884-1 permitted maximum for screwless terminals.

-It seems that no one at the BBC consulted an engineer, but highly praised a device that could not possibly pass the safety tests required of a UK plug.
-For those not familiar with the design, the main problems involved a fuse holder that was accessible while the plug was in use, and the plug could clearly be inserted into a socket with the side flaps retracted so that there was no protection against a child being able to poke a pin or similar into the live contacts, alongside the pins.
-An irony is that it was the BBC founder, Lord Reith, who in 1942 instituted the process, which led to the design of the very safe BS 1363 fused plug and socket.
+It appears that, at the BBC, there was a lack of consultation with an engineer regarding a device that received high praise but did not meet the necessary safety requirements for a UK plug.
+For those unfamiliar with the design, the main issues involved an accessible fuse holder while the plug was in use, as well as the ability to insert the plug into a socket without the side flaps engaged, leaving no protection against a child inserting a pin or similar object into the live contacts alongside the pins.
+Interestingly, the founder of the BBC, Lord Reith, introduced the process in 1942 that ultimately led to the development of the very safe BS 1363 fused plug and socket design.

 Fig 2 shows (left) the actual Lengon socket submitted for test by Edinburgh Trading Standards, while Fig 3 shows an unbranded universal socket incorporating a USB supply – the live apertures are too close to the edge.